-Proper sleep hygiene is the one of latest trends to sweep the human health world, from weighted blankets and weighted comforters to mattresses.
+Proper sleep hygiene is one of the latest trends to sweep the human health world, from weighted blankets and weighted comforters to smart beds and silk bedding.
 Given the extra time many are spending with their pets, it might be a good time to offer them that same luxury.
 If you belong to one of the approximately 48 million American households to already own a dog, you know just how crucial it is to ensure their health and safety.
 And if you’re planning on an adoption, it’s best to arm yourself with comfortable options once you welcome them into their forever home.

 While it can be tempting to let them sleep in your bed with you, a recent study from the Mayo Clinic found you might be better off if they're on their own turf (even if it's in your bedroom).
 Unlike sleeping in a bed with another person, the study found, having a dog in your bed is linked to reduced sleep “efficiency.”
 If you're looking to give your dog some additional sleeping surfaces, you'll come across many options online and in stores.
 We consulted experts on how to go about shopping for a dog bed, and pulled together some of the best dog beds around to consider.